sc-ventures/cloudbreak-documentation/docs/blueprints.md

     - rds.[type].hostWithPort - Database host + port like 10.1.1.1:1234
     - rds.[type].subprotocol - Parsed from jdbc url like postgres
     - rds.[type].databaseEngine - Capital database name like POSTGRES

-- Gateway which are used for Knox:
+- Properties related to the gateway used for Knox:
     - gateway.enableGateway
     - gateway.gatewayType
     - gateway.path